pughlab/tigerdb/README.md

 role|allowedSites|admin
 role|allowedStudies|admin
 ```
+These should be imported by the `realm-export.json` but if they're not you need to go to `Keycloak console > Clients > pibu-app > Roles` and add each one.
+If new roles are to be introduced this is where you'd need to start (and make sure its here since Keycloak API will check this source of truth, even though the `roles` of a `KeycloakUser` should reflect these values).

-    During development and you're using Chrome and it prevents you from opening the page due to certificate validation, type `thisisunsafe` to skip.
+During development and you're using Chrome and it prevents you from opening the page due to certificate validation, type [thisisunsafe](https://stackoverflow.com/questions/35274659/when-you-use-badidea-or-thisisunsafe-to-bypass-a-chrome-certificate-hsts-err)" to skip.

 React dev app: `https://localhost:3001`